Students in Classroom

 Students can complete their practicum and internships at their place of employment (assuming it meets the requirements.

-In the campus program, Practicum is offered in the Spring and students work with our clinical placement specialist to find a placement.
+In the blended online/campus program, students engage in their practicum seminar during the spring semester and work with the clinical placement specialist or Program Director to secure a placement.
 Internship is completed over two semesters (fall and spring) and students in the campus program are assisted by the clinical specialist to secure their placement.

 Students in the online program have more responsibility for identifying their placements because they tend to live throughout the country in places where we do not have the same level of connections we have locally.
 The online program coordinator works with students to help them secure their experiential site; a process that begins a year prior.